petrSevostianov/petrsevostianov.github.io/2DLUT/README.md

 Next, we calculate the inverse matrix `InputToDomainMatrix = inverse(DomainToInputMatrix)`.
 This matrix transforms input colors to the DOMAIN space and should be used in the shader code before projecting the color onto the triangle.

+## Conclusion
+I truly believe that this kind of image transform is essential in cinematography and virtual production workflows.
+For most cases, a combination of 1D and 2D LUTs can replace 3D LUTs with higher precision and lower memory consumption, potentially leading to more GPU-cache-friendly algorithms.